 For those who wanted something even more formal, an alternative to the cravat was the stock.
 These were much smaller pieces of cloth tied or hooked at the back of the neck, often with a buckle.
 Some stocks were simple rectangular bits of pleated fabric that fit tightly on the neck while others were a bit more like pre-tied cravats complete with front knots and ruffles.
 Stocks were considered much more formal than the cravat, and black stocks were the neckwear of choice for English military officers.
 They were also much more difficult to wear than their scarf-like brethren as a stock limited the mobility of the head and neck.
 A man wearing a stock could not slouch.

 Now of course, there’s much more to men’s Regency neckware than what I have here, and many of these fashions were popular throughout the the nineteenth century.
-Hopefully, though, this article will give you the basics to be able to watch the new Emma or any Regency Era period piece and know a bit more about the male characters and where they stood in society—or in the eyes of the film’s director—based on their neckwear.
+Hopefully, though, this article will give you the basics to be able to watch the film Emma or any Regency Era period piece and know a bit more about the male characters and where they stood in society—or in the eyes of the film’s director—based on their neckwear.